zurisat/gwc-mememe/README.md

-# My cool website

-This file describes your project to the community.
-What's your cool website about?
-What makes it special?

-ヽ(๏∀๏ )ﾉ
+# Personal Site Starter

+This is a place for you to start building your first project -- your personal website!

+Your full activity instructions are in HQ, but here's a little cheat-sheet of the files in this project:

+## ← about.html

+This should be the second page you work on.

+## ← blog.html

+This should be the last page you work on.

 ## ← index.html

-Where you'll write the content of your website.
+This is your homepage.
+It should be the first page that you work on.

+## ← script.js

+Starting tomorrow, you'll get fancy with the ability to add interactivity to your site with JavaScript.
+For now, there's no need to edit this file!

 ## ← styles.css

-CSS files add styling rules to your content

-## ← script.js

-If you're feeling fancy you can add interactivity to your site with Javascript
+The file for your styles!